livetrails/targetjs/README.md

 A target can:
 - execute a method
 - hold a value
-- move toward that value over time
+- move toward a new value over time
+- pause while moving toward a value
-- wait for previous targets
+- wait for previous targets to complete
 - react when previous targets update
 - fetch data
-- react to an event
+- respond to events
 - create children
 - run callbacks
 - control its own lifecycle